Birds – Ol Pejeta

 Anthony is the author of the Lonely Planet guide to Kenya.

-With more than 500 species recorded, Ol Pejeta Conservancy is a bird-watcher's paradise.
-Early morning and afternoon bird walks can be organized at the lodges (maximum six people), but on game drives, the main focus tends to be on large animals so it might be worth booking a private vehicle if bird watching is your main interest.
+With more than 500 species recorded, Ol Pejeta Conservancy is a bird-watcher’s paradise.
+Early morning and afternoon bird walks (with a maximum of six people) can be organized at the lodges.
+On game drives the focus tends to be on spotting large animals, so it might be worth booking a private safari vehicle if bird watching is your main interest.

 Notable Birds in Ol Pejeta